sayan1919/Task-Manager_Devops/README.md

 - Java-based task management system.
 - Dockerized application for consistent deployments.
 - Kubernetes manifests for orchestration and scalability.
 - CI/CD pipelines using GitHub Actions.
+Jenkins alternative is also give.
 - Infrastructure as Code (Terraform) for provisioning.
-- Monitoring and logging with Prometheus, Grafana, and ELK Stack.
+- Monitoring and logging with Prometheus, and ELK Stack.
 - Secrets management with HashiCorp Vault.
 - Vulnerability scanning with Snyk.